 The Monarch butterfly populations in Winter 2017 were lower than last year, but the 5th best of the last 10 years.
 See the population decline on a 23-year graph: 2017 Monarch Population or see the 2015 reasons for population loss: Monarch Conservation Overview Attend Wild Ones to learn what you can do in your own yard to help!

-One of our chapter members was interviewed on WBEZ Radio about Chicago’s nature on October 18th.
+One of our chapter members was interviewed on WBEZ Radio about Chicago’s nature.
 Listen here: Mike MacDonald WBEZ Interview

 Local Wild Ones members Brendan and Jessica Walsh have produced a documentary TV show: Making Waves: Battle for the Great Lakes.
-It aired in two parts, September 11th and 18th.
 Show info: Great-Lakes Documentary on PBS and a Sun-Times article: Great Lakes Documentary Back-Story

 WELCOME to the Greater DuPage Wild Ones where you will be able to: